Cuartel de Santo Domingo

-Cuartel de Santo Domingo, also known as Fort Sto.
-Domingo and Intramuros of Sta.
+Cuartel de Santo Domingo, also known as Fort Santo Domingo and Intramuros of Sta.
 Rosa, is an old two-storey Spanish barracks building in Santa Rosa, Laguna in the Philippines.
 It is currently used as the headquarters of the Special Action Force of the Philippine National Police.

 Profile

 The bastion is strategically located in Barangay Santo Domingo, Santa Rosa, Laguna near the municipality of Silang.
-It is named after Saint Dominic, a Dominican saint and founder of the Dominican order which owns the lands around Santa Rosa, Biñan and Calamba.
+It is named after Saint Dominic, the founder of the Dominican Order which owns the lands around Santa Rosa, Biñan and Calamba.

 The whole cuartel is built across an 8.2 ha stretch of land.
 Its walls are made up of adobe stones.
 Some of the interior walls inside were part of the ruins of the old fort.
 Watchtowers are not presently used since the building is covered with huge trees.

 History

 The fort was built in 1877 as headquarters of the guardia civil against tulisanes or bandits.
 Standing close to Silang, its adobe walls were built to protect the town, particularly the Dominican haciendas of Santa Rosa and Biñan, from tulisanes coming from Cavite.
 During the revolution, it served as headquarters of the Spaniards led by Gen. Jose Lachambre against the army of Gen. Emilio Aguinaldo from Cavite in 1897.
 The fort also served as a refuge for women from Cabuyao and Calamba to protect them from being abused by the Imperial Japanese Army and transformed as a center of commerce during the Japanese occupation.
 It was used by the Philippine Army from 1957 to 1990 and has been used by the Philippine National Police since 1992.